 Although Medicare is a federal program, our plan is available only to individuals who live in our plan service area.
 To remain a member of our plan, you must continue to reside in the plan service area.
-The service area is described below.

-Our service area includes these counties in Colorado: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin, Jefferson and Park.
+Our service area includes these counties in Colorado: Denver-Metropolitan: Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, Gilpin and Jefferson.
+Northern Colorado: Larimer and Weld.
+Southern Colorado: El Paso and Pueblo.